TeYenWu/iWood/README.md

 [Hadware page](./Hardware/README.md) descrbies how iWood can be fabricated and how smart things can be created using iWood.

 ## Firmware
+No firmware now

 ## Software
+[Software page](./Software/README.md) elaborates the steps of iWood software programs.